FreddieHorn/Cellular-Automaton/README.md

 # 1D-Cellular-Automaton

-Purpose of this short project was to create a one dimensional cellular automaton, where user can define parameters:
+The purpose of this short project was to create a one dimensional cellular automaton, where user can define parameters:

 * r - neighbourhood size
 * starting conditions - either set seed or random